Dr. Ramesh Glückler

 Welcome!

-As a geographer and geoecologist, I am passionate about understanding long-term environmental and climatic changes, with a focus on the natural and human dimensions of changing wildfire regimes.
+As a geographer and geoecologist, I am interested in understanding long-term environmental and climatic changes, with a focus on the natural and human dimensions of changing wildfire regimes.

-Currently, I am a visiting researcher at the Institute of Tibetan Plateau Research, China, and a guest researcher at the Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research, Germany.
-Find more details about my background here.
+I am a postdoctoral researcher at Utrecht University, Netherlands, and a guest researcher at the Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research, Germany.
+Find more about my research profile here.

-This website represents a personal portfolio, so feel free to have a look at some of my previous research and activities, including past publications, awards and funding, outreach, as well as news and contact details right below!
+This website represents a personal portfolio, compiling my publications, awards and funding, outreach, a gallery, as well as news and contact details right below!

 Wildfire smoke plume during fieldwork in eastern Siberia (Photo: R. Glückler, 08/2021 in Yakutia)